 Students will be responsible for paying their host family or landlord in San Sebastian.
 If students choose to live in an apartment, they will be responsible for purchasing and preparing their food.
 If students choose to live with a host family, their family will provide the meals.

 The program offers business internships and service projects that complement curricular programs.
 In addition, both campuses have student organizations and offer extracurricular activities in which BC students can participate.
-Students participate in travel to Southern Spain together with the BC Madrid program.

 Students at both campuses enjoy easy access to stunning geographical areas; the coast around San Sebastián is considered the premier surfing region of Europe, while the nearby mountains offer unlimited hiking, mountain climbing, and camping opportunities.
 Some activities are detailed below.